Other Mobility Opportunities

 Inter-government agreements

 The Czech Republic has Inter-Governmental Agreements with some countries, which are under the responsibility of the Ministry of Education, Youth, and Sports of the Czech Republic (MŠMT ČR).
-The study stays are then mediated by the Academy Information Agency of MŠMT ČR (AIA MŠMT ČR) and are offered only to Czech citizens.
-Other conditions, numbers, possible sectoral restrictions vary from country to country.
+The study stays are then mediated by the Academy Information Agency of the Ministry of Education, Youth and Sport of the Czech Republic (AIA MŠMT ČR) and are offered only to Czech citizens.
+Other conditions, numbers, and possible sectoral restrictions vary from country to country.

-Any FSV student (including non-EU nationals) who is enrolled in an accredited bachelor's, master's or doctoral degree program and will be duly enrolled for study at Charles University throughout the period of study abroad may take part in the Inter-Governmental Agreements.
+Any FSV student (including non-EU nationals) who is enrolled in an accredited bachelor's, master's or doctoral degree program and will be duly enrolled for study at Charles University throughout study abroad may take part in the Inter-Governmental Agreements.

 The offer of scholarships is not specified for specific universities abroad.
 It is understood that candidates will look themselves up for contacts of interest.
-It is recommended that at the time of applying, applicants should already have established contact with their place of work/study abroad.
+It is recommended that applicants already have established contact with their place of work/study abroad at the time of application.

 Scholarship stays are filled by:

-• quota breakdown (Charles University is awarded certain numbers of scholarships, the selection is done directly by Charles University)
+• Quota breakdown (Charles University is awarded a certain number of scholarships; the selection is done directly by Charles University)

-• selection procedure (scholarships are for all universities in the Czech Republic, the selection procedure takes place at AIA – Dům zahraničních služeb).
+• Selection procedure (scholarships are available for all universities in the Czech Republic; the selection procedure takes place at AIA – Dům zahraničních služeb).

 Quota Breakdown